 We can see similar gender neutrality among many tech companies.
 Traditionally considered to appeal more to a male demographic, it’s now acceptable that both men and women are fully functional members of the digital age.
 This means that big brands like Apple, for example, tend to favor neutral palettes and non-description fonts, with much of their branding being black and white and featuring a simple, pared-back style.

 When it comes to the world of marketing, the overarching aim is to appeal to one’s audience.
-However with the gap between men and women rapidly closing, traditional practices are having to undergo something of an evolution.
-For woman, in particular, this can only be a positive thing.
+However, with the gap between men and women rapidly closing, traditional practices are having to undergo something of an evolution.
+For women, in particular, this can only be a positive thing.
 It says to the world once and for all that there is no ‘us’ and ‘them’.
-Consumers have an equal status and the ability to choose what we like and dislike for ourselves.
+Consumers have an equal status and the ability to choose what they like and dislike for themselves.